British Comedy Guide

 Mark Wright, The Stage, 2nd January 2009

-When Thames announced their 1984 programmes everyone else was given both names and, here or there, a title, but between Jim Davidson and Windsor Davies and Bruce Forsyth and Greta Garbo, they just said Eric and Ernie.
+When Thames announced their 1984 programmes everyone else was given both names and, here or there, a title, but between Jim Davidson and Windsor Davies and Bruce Forsyth and Greta Garbo, they just said Morecambe and Wise.
 It is a sign of extraordinary intimacy, of adoption almost.
 I can't think of anyone else known instantly by their first name except that other time-proof double act, Tom and Jerry.

 Nancy Banks-Smith, The Guardian, 29th May 1984